 Silver Sparrow (2011), set in a middle-class neighborhood in Atlanta, was Jones’ development of an idea about “sisters and secrets,” which she mixed with “one of those stories you hear all the time about a man dies and two wives show up at the funeral.”[ii]

 In An American Marriage (2018), Jones has written about a young upwardly mobile Atlanta man and woman for whom the pains of love and marriage are multiplied immeasurably when racism and chance cause his wrongful arrest and imprisonment.
-The critically acclaimed work is slated for film adaptation by Oprah Winfrey’s production company, Harpo Films.
+The critically acclaimed work won the 2019 Women's Prize for Fiction in the United Kingdom, and has been optioned for film adaptation by Oprah Winfrey’s production company, Harpo Films.

 Jones’ literary achievements have been recognized by entries in The Encyclopedia of African-American Writing, The Prentice-Hall Anthology of African American Women's Literature, and The New Georgia Encyclopedia.
 She has been awarded writing fellowships by the Bread Loaf Writers' Conference, the Corporation of Yaddo, the Arizona Commission on the Arts, Le Château de Lavigny (Switzerland), and the MacDowell Colony.

 She is a member of the Fellowship of Southern Writers and a recipient of numerous awards and fellowships including the Hurston/Wright Legacy Award, the Lifetime Achievement Award in Fine Arts from the Congressional Black Caucus Foundation, a National Endowment of the Arts Fellowship, and the Radcliffe Institute Bunting Fellowship.